-The BoD meets four times a year in January, April, July, and October for a two-day meeting.
-The locations typically alternate between north and south regions.

-Additional conference call meetings are arranged by the BoD Chairperson as needed to ensure continuity of FIRESCOPE operations and to handle any time sensitive business.
+The BoD meets four times a year in January, April, July, and October.
+The meeting locations alternate between the north and south.
+Additional conference call meetings are arranged by the BoD Chairman as needed to assure continuity of FIRESCOPE business.